 Want to taste a beloved Christmas dish from Venezuela?
-You're in the right place!
-This pan de jamón is a delectable treat that's easy to make with this straightforward recipe.
-It's packed with sliced ham and juicy olives, and even has a touch of sweetness from the raisins.
-(I know, it sounds strange to combine raisins and ham, but trust me--it's delicious!)
+Our pan de jamón is a delectable treat that's packed with sliced ham and juicy olives, and even has a touch of sweetness from the raisins.

 Ingredients